RJSent/USRA_Video_2.0/README.md

 ## Logic

-Here are several sequences that should provide a outline of how the different classes interact with each other.
+Here are some sequence diagrams that should provide a outline of how the different classes interact with each other.
 The diagrams were made using [Mermaid](https://github.com/mermaid-js/mermaid).

 ### Enhancement